mahmoodn/gpu-bench-suite/ethminer/README.md

 4. After it’s downloaded, proceed by clicking “I understand, Continue” button.
 5. Save the Private Key.
 The Website lets users to print it on a paper too.
 Once the address is saved, proceed by clicking “Save Your Address” button.
-6. There aredifferent ways to connect to different pools that are explained here https://github.com/ethereum-mining/ethminer/blob/master/docs/POOL_EXAMPLES_ETH.md.
+6. There are different ways to connect to different pools that are explained here https://github.com/ethereum-mining/ethminer/blob/master/docs/POOL_EXAMPLES_ETH.md.
 The following command is an example of how to connect to a pool.
 ```
 ethminer -P stratum1+tcp://ETH_WALLET.WORKERNAME@eth.f2pool.com:8008